 The format of LaTex is similar to HTML.
 It is the most commonly used text editor.
 It helps people who have to deal with scientific papers with a lot of mathematical equations as it allows you to define the format of the text through markup-level instructions.
-Once you have inserted the content, you can export the document in PDF format or any other file format.
+Once you have inserted the content, you can export the document in PDF format or another file format.

 So, this was about the LaTex editor.
 Now, check out the best LaTex editor with popular features.